 Pinca is usually prepared a few days before Easter and brought to church on Holy Saturday to receive a blessing.
 It’s served on Easter Sunday for breakfast or as a snack, often with coffee or tea.

 Pinca is such an important part of the Croatian Easter tradition that according to one Croatian food blogger, not having pinca on the Easter table is like not having Easter at all.

-Pogača (or pogace, pogacha) is a type of bread that’s popular in many Balkan countries like Croatia, Serbia, North Macedonia, and Turkey.
+Pogača is a type of bread that’s popular in many Balkan countries like Croatia, Serbia, North Macedonia, and Turkey.
 It’s similar to Italian focaccia in texture and flavor and can be made in different shapes and sizes, though round is most common.

-There are as many recipes for pogača as there are Croatian cooks but it’s typically made with white or whole wheat flour stuffed with a variety of fillings like potatoes, cabbage, onions, tomatoes, ground beef, anchovies, or goat cheese.
+There are as many recipes for pogača as there are Croatian cooks but it’s commonly made with white or whole wheat flour.
+Traditionally, the bread is served plain but it can be stuffed with a variety of fillings as well like potatoes, cabbage, onions, tomatoes, ground beef, anchovies, or goat cheese.
 Various herbs and seeds like sesame, dill, and black nigella are often mixed into the dough and sprinkled on top.

-The islands of Vis and Hvar in the Dalmatian region are particularly known for their pogača, producing well-known varieties like Komiža pogača, Vis pogača, and Forska pogača.
+The islands of Vis and Hvar in the Dalmatian region are particularly known for their pogača, producing well-known bread pies like Komiža pogača, Viška pogača, and Forska pogača.

 MEAT / SEAFOOD

 One of the things we enjoy most about food travel is sampling all the different sausages we encounter on our trips.
 In Croatia, the one sausage that you definitely shouldn’t miss is kulen.
 The king of all Croatian sausages, it’s a national dish and the most famous delicacy from the Eastern Croatian region of Slavonia.